A Creative Path to Self-Sufficiency

 By Linda Arntzenius

 The idea behind HomeFront’s therapeutic art program is a simple one.
 Art has the power to transport us from the cares of the world.
-Making art even more so.
-What better way to help those who are undergoing the trauma of homelessness than to tap into the healing power of artistic self-expression?
+Take an example of art like Heaven’s Gate by Marco Brambilla, which can provoke various emotions in you with futuristic and post-modern video art.
+You can get astonished as well as enchanted by such creations.
+Moreover, making art can bring out these emotions with more force.
+So, what better way to help those who are undergoing the trauma of homelessness than to tap into the healing power of artistic self-expression?

 ArtSpace, a bright studio with all the necessary supplies for HomeFront clients to explore their creative sides, nurtures individual journeys toward self-awareness, insight, and ultimately self-sufficiency.
 The results speak for themselves.

 Jo Ann Abdelwahabe, who came to HomeFront in 2013 after her home was destroyed in a fire, didn’t think much of her own artistic talents before she discovered ArtSpace and tried her hand at painting.
 “Seeing my work in a frame nailed to a wall made me feel like a movie star, no kidding,” she recalls.
 “Creating something beautiful makes me feel beautiful.”

 Abdelwahabe, who describes HomeFront as “a blessed domain,” has since sold many of her acrylic-on-canvas works-florals and serene landscapes with evocative titles like “Sunny Landscape” and “Path to Peace.”

 Like Abdelwahabe, Helen Baeza also lost her home, which was destroyed when Hurricane Irene hit the Trenton area in 2011.
 ArtSpace, she says, offers a chance to “stop thinking about worries, even if it’s just for two hours a week.”